-(2) SAC/Youth will not be held to a different standard.
-Staff should encourage them to hand wash when they arrive at the SAC/YC, before/after meals, toileting, and when in contact with bodily fluids (sneezing, etc.).

-(3) After diapering, if an infant or child is too young to wash his/her own hands, a caregiver will either assist the infant/child in washing their hands or wash the infant/child's hands for them.

-(4) All handwashing will be in accordance with the "Stop Disease Method of Handwashing" poster.
+- (2) SAC/Youth will not be held to a different standard.
+Staff will encourage youth to hand wash when they arrive at the SAC/YC, before/after meals, toileting, and when in contact with bodily fluids (sneezing, etc.). - (3) After diapering, if an infant or child is too young to wash his/her own hands, a caregiver will either assist the infant/child in washing their hands or wash the infant/child's hands for them. - (4) All handwashing will be in accordance with the "Stop Disease Method of Handwashing" poster.
 Handwashing procedures will be maintained for a minimum of 20 seconds by all staff and children in the CYS programs.
 The "Stop Disease Method of Handwashing" sign will be posted next to all adult handwashing sinks.
 An age appropriate handwashing sign, with the required steps, is posted at child's eye level at each handwashing sink.
 In the event of adjacent handwashing sinks, it is not necessary to post a sign at each sink.
 One sign may be posted between adjacent sinks.
 Locally developed signs with photos of the children in care can be used.
-Handwashing posters for all CYS programs can be found on the CYS SharePoint site.

-(5) When accidently exposed to blood or blood-contaminated fluids, hands must be washed thoroughly using the procedures noted above.

-(6) The following procedures must be used when handling blood and other bodily fluids:

-(a) Wear protective gloves when handling blood or blood-contaminated fluids, and when hands have open lesions or cuts.
-This will prevent the contamination from bodily fluids.

-(b) Wash the contaminated surface with soap and water and disinfect the area with appropriate bleach solution.

-(c) Wash hands in accordance with above guidelines.
-Protective gloves should be disposed of appropriately and removed carefully to reduce exposure of hands coming in direct contact with the contaminated surface or item.
+Handwashing posters for all CYS programs can be found on the CYS SharePoint site. - (5) When accidently exposed to blood or blood-contaminated fluids, hands must be washed thoroughly using the procedures noted above in (4). - (6) The following procedures must be used when handling blood and other bodily fluids: - (a) Wear protective gloves when handling blood or blood-contaminated fluids, and when hands have open lesions or cuts.
+This will prevent the contamination from bodily fluids. - (b) Wash the contaminated surface with soap and water and disinfect the area with appropriate bleach solution. - (c) Wash hands in accordance with above guidelines.
+Protective gloves will be disposed of appropriately and removed carefully to reduce exposure of hands coming in direct contact with the contaminated surface or item.

-(d) Bloodborne Pathogens Training includes how to clean up blood spills and return blood stained clothing to parents.
+- (d) Bloodborne Pathogens Training includes how to clean up blood spills and return blood stained clothing to parents.
 Standardized training may be found on the CYS SharePoint site.

-(7) Waterless hand sanitizers with an alcohol base may be used in short term situations when there is no water available for handwashing (e.g. outside first aid, field trips).
-They may not be used in CYS programs or homes as a substitute for handwashing with running water (e.g. in lieu of getting the plumbing repaired and NEVER in food preparation areas).
+CYS Training Specialists are the proponents for the BBP training. - (7) Waterless hand sanitizers with an alcohol base may be used in short term situations when there is no water available for handwashing (e.g., outside first aid, field trips, on sports fields, on nature or hiking trails).
+They may not be used in CYS programs or homes as a substitute for handwashing with running water (e.g., in lieu of getting the plumbing repaired and NEVER in food preparation areas).